Active 3D Shape Reconstruction from Vision and Touch: Discussion

 \textbf{Active sensing for reconstruction.} Active vision aims to manipulate the viewpoint of a camera in order to maximize the information for a particular task \cite{chen2011active, zeng2020view}.
 Similar to our setting, active vision can be useful in 3D shape reconstruction \cite{tarbox1995planning, wu2019plant, delmerico2018comparison, mendoza2020supervised, connolly1985determination, kowdle2011active}, but where camera perspectives are planned instead of grasp locations.
 Only very recently have deep learning active vision approaches been proposed for 3D object reconstruction ~\cite{zeng2020pc, ashutosh20203d, mendoza2020supervised, potapova2020next}.
 Deep learning based active sensing for reconstruction has also recently emerged in the medical imaging domain, where the time spent performing MRI scans has been reduced by learning to select a small number of more informative frequencies over a pre-trained reconstruction model \cite{jin2019self,zhang2019reducing,pineda2020active,bakker2020}.

+\textbf{Touch-based active exploration for shape understanding.} Initial works tackling active tactile exploration focused on object recognition. \cite{Allen1984Surface, allen1988integrating, allen1990acquisition}.
+While some of these methods do integrate both vision and touch for active shape understanding, they only focus on object recognition, operate over small datasets of already known and observed objects and do not leverage deep learning tools for learning patterns over large datasets of object shapes.
+Fleer and Moringen et. al. proposed to learn haptic exploration strategies using a reinforcement learning framework over a recurrent attention model, however these strategies were optimized for object classification and only trained over a dataset of 4 objects with a single, floating, depth-based tactile sensor array \cite{fleer2020learning}.

-\textbf{Touch-based active exploration for shape understanding.} Several prior works have explored the problem of active acquisition of touch signals for surface reconstruction.
-A common theme among most approaches is to predict object shape using Gaussian processes so that uncertainty estimates are naturally available to drive the selection of the next point to touch, which is performed using a single finger \cite{Jamali2016Active, Yi2016Active, 17-driess-IROS}. \citet{Bierbaum2008potential} instead drove exploration through a dynamic potential field approach made popular in robot navigation to produce point cloud predictions, and extracted touch signals using a comparatively unrealistic 5 finger robotic hand model in simulation.
-These methods all make use of point based tactile sensors and use deterministic strategies, which are tuned and evaluated over a very small number of objects.
+Several priors works have explored the problem of active acquisition of touch signals specifically for for surface reconstruction.
+A common theme among most approaches is to predict object shape using Gaussian processes so that uncertainty estimates are naturally available to drive the selection of the next point to touch, which is performed using a single finger \cite{Jamali2016Active, Yi2016Active, 17-driess-IROS}.
+To improve the speed of shape estimation during tactile exploration Matsubara et. al. \cite{matsubara2017active} consider both uncertainty and travel cost when selecting touches using graph-based path planning. \citet{Bierbaum2008potential} instead drove exploration through a dynamic potential field approach made popular in robot navigation to produce point cloud predictions, and extracted touch signals using a comparatively unrealistic 5 finger robotic hand model in simulation.
+These methods all make use of point based tactile sensors and use deterministic strategies, which are tuned and evaluated over a very small number of objects. .
 In contrast to these works, our approach is fully data driven, and as such, actions are selected using policies trained and evaluated over tens of thousands of objects.
 Moreover, predictions are made in mesh space fusing visual information with high resolution tactile signals extracted from objects in simulation using a realistic robot hand.